quicwg/base-drafts/draft-ietf-quic-tls.md

 to correlate connections; see Section C.4 of {{!TLS13}}.

+## 0-RTT

+The 0-RTT feature in QUIC allows a client to send application data before the handshake is complete.
+This is made possible by reusing negotiated parameters from a previous connection.
+To enable this, 0-RTT depends on the client remembering critical parameters and providing the server with a TLS session ticket that allows the server to recover the same information.

+This information includes parameters that determine TLS state, as governed by
+{{!TLS13}}, QUIC transport parameters, the chosen application protocol, and any information the application protocol might need; see {{app-0rtt}}.
+This information determines how 0-RTT packets and their contents are formed.

+{{!TLS13}} sets a limit of 7 days on the time between the original connection and any attempt to use 0-RTT.
+There are other constraints on 0-RTT usage, notably those caused by the potential exposure to replay attack; see {{replay}}.

-## Enabling 0-RTT {#enable-0rtt}
+### Enabling 0-RTT {#enable-0rtt}

-To communicate their willingness to process 0-RTT data, servers send a NewSessionTicket message that contains the "early_data" extension with a max_early_data_size of 0xffffffff; the amount of data which the client can send in 0-RTT is controlled by the "initial_max_data" transport parameter supplied by the server.
+To communicate their willingness to process 0-RTT data, servers send a NewSessionTicket message that contains the "early_data" extension with a max_early_data_size of 0xffffffff.
+The TLS max_early_data_size parameter is not used in QUIC, the amount of data which the client can send in 0-RTT is controlled by the "initial_max_data" transport parameter supplied by the server.

 Servers MUST NOT send the "early_data" extension with a max_early_data_size set to any value other than 0xffffffff.
 A client MUST treat receipt of a NewSessionTicket that contains an "early_data" extension with any other value as a connection error of type PROTOCOL_VIOLATION.

-A client that wishes to send 0-RTT packets uses the "early_data" extension in the ClientHello message of a subsequent handshake (see Section 4.2.10 of
+A client that wishes to send 0-RTT packets uses the "early_data" extension in the ClientHello message of a subsequent handshake; see Section 4.2.10 of
-{{!TLS13}}).
-It then sends the application data in 0-RTT packets.
+{{!TLS13}}.
+It then sends application data in 0-RTT packets.

+A client that attempts 0-RTT might also provide an address validation token if the server has sent a NEW_TOKEN frame; see Section 8.1 of {{QUIC-TRANSPORT}}.

-## Accepting and Rejecting 0-RTT
+### Accepting and Rejecting 0-RTT

 A server accepts 0-RTT by sending an early_data extension in the EncryptedExtensions (see Section 4.2.10 of {{!TLS13}}).
 The server then